Transgender history in the United States: 1990s and 2000s

-Transgender visibility in the LGBT community also gathered force in the 2000s.
+Transgender visibility in the LGBT community also gathered force in the 1990s and 2000s.
+In 1997, the Lambda Literary Awards added a new category for Transgender literature.
 In 2002, Pete Chvany, Luigi Ferrer, James Green, Loraine Hutchins and Monica McLemore presented at the Gay, Lesbian, Bisexual, Transgender, Queer and Intersex Health Summit, held in Boulder, Colorado, marking the first time transgender people, bisexual people, and intersex people were recognized as co-equal partners on the national level rather than gay and lesbian "allies" or tokens.
 In 2004 the San Francisco Trans March was first held.
 It has been held annually since; it is San Francisco's largest transgender Pride event and one of the largest trans events in the entire world.
 Also in 2004 the book The Man Who Would Be Queen: The Science of Gender-Bending and Transsexualism by the highly controversial researcher J. Michael Bailey was announced as a finalist in the Transgender category of the 2003 Lambda Literary Awards.
 Transgender people immediately protested the nomination and gathered thousands of petition signatures in opposition within a few days.
 After the petition, the Foundation's judges examined the book more closely, decided that they considered it transphobic and removed it from their list of finalists.
 Within a year the executive director who had initially approved of the book's inclusion resigned.
 Executive director Charles Flowers later stated that "the Bailey incident revealed flaws in our awards nomination process, which I have completely overhauled since becoming the foundation's executive director in January 2006".
 In 2005 transgender activist Pauline Park became the first openly transgender person chosen to be grand marshal of the New York City Pride March, the oldest and largest LGBT pride event in the United States.